 Governor Hogan Inducts Farm Family into Governor’s Agriculture Hall of Fame

-ANNAPOLIS, MD – Governor Larry Hogan and Agriculture Secretary Joe Bartenfelder inducted the Milburn Family of Cecil County into the Governor’s Agriculture Hall of Fame Thursday evening, making the family the 48th recipients of the prestigious recognition.
+GLEN BURNIE, MD – Governor Larry Hogan and Agriculture Secretary Joe Bartenfelder inducted the Swann Family of Calvert County into the Governor’s Agriculture Hall of Fame tonight, making the family the 47th recipients of the prestigious recognition.
 Accepting the honor from Governor Hogan were J. Allen and Patricia Swann, Jody and Donna Swann, and Joe-Sam and Kelly Swann.
 The family was inducted in front of nearly 700 agricultural leaders and legislators from across the state during the annual “Taste of Maryland Agriculture” event, held at Michael’s Eighth Avenue in Glen Burnie.
 Governor Hogan and Secretary Bartenfelder also presented the first annual Maryland Outstanding Young Farmer award to Robert Wesley Miller, Jr. of Cecil County.

 During his remarks, Governor Hogan focused on the outstanding leadership, stewardship and accomplishments of the agricultural community.
 He cited the importance of agriculture to the state’s quality of life and to the economy by directly supporting 45,600 jobs.

 “Each year, it is a pleasure for me to watch another hardworking farm family enter the Governor’s Agriculture Hall of Fame,” said Secretary Bartenfelder.
 “The Swann family is very important to Maryland’s agricultural community, and a great example of the dedication our state has to promoting the industry and preserving the environment.”

 About the Swann Family (Governor’s Agriculture Hall of Fame)